-(16 May 2018 : The DietPi image has been updated to work with the Raspberry Pi 3 Model B+.)
+(8 Nov 2019 : The DietPi image has been updated to resolve issues with the Raspberry Pi 4B.)

 Download the image file from here (external MediaFire link, the image size is about 290 MB), unzip the file and write it on the SD card.

 Insert the SD card into your Raspberry Pi with the RemotePi Board mounted.